 Disability

-Similar to religious views, a parent’s disability will affect the judge’s decision only if it affects the child’s best interests.
+Similar to religious views, a parent’s disability will only affect the judge’s decision if it affects the child’s best interests.

 Legal custody